Dumitru Bagdasar: Political activity

 Throughout his life, Bagdasar was dedicated to several social issues.
 In his childhood and adolescence, he became acutely aware of the impoverished condition of Moldovan peasants, which included malnutrition, high infant mortality, illiteracy, lack of hygiene and medical care.
 This led to collaborate with left-wing groups.
 Indeed, he later collaborated with the Romanian Red Aid, helping anti-fascists in illegality and by testifying for them in various trials.
 During the Second World War, he was an active part of the leadership of the "Union of Patriots" in 1942, then of the "National Popular Party".
 In April 1944 he was one of the initiators of the intellectuals' manifesto addressed to Marshal Antonescu, which demanded Romania's exit from the war.
 He was also one of the initiators of ARLUS (Romanian Association for Strengthening Ties with the Soviet Union).

 Later life

 On March 6, 1945, he was appointed Minister of Health in the first government of Petru Groza.
 In this capacity, he created 60 new rural constituencies, sanatoriums, 100 maternity homes in the countryside, he led campaigns against typhus, typhoid fever, and recurrent fever.

 Bagdasar died on July 16, 1946 due to a brain metastases.
-He was succeeded by his wife Florica (a child neuropsychiatrist) and Alexandra (a mathematician).
+He was succeeded by his wife Florica (a child neuropsychiatrist) and his daughter Alexandra (a mathematician).
 In 1951 was posthumously elected a member of the Romanian Academy of Sciences.